 Comprehensive Stability (online training)

 The course is also referred to as Stability and Ballast Control for MODU (Stability 2) and is the prerequisite course to obtain an OIM license.
-This is also the Stability course required for Drilling Companies 5 year Training Matrix.
+This is also the Stability course required for Drilling Companies 5 year Training Matrix and for renewing a BCO license.

 Training material provided: (This is an online Tutor assisted Training Course)